Skip to content

 So either there’s some effect at play that’s the cause of these distant objects appearing as though the Universe has expanded by a greater amount than we’d otherwise expect, or there’s some sort of alternative scenario at play.

-Thankfully, there are ways we have to test these ideas against one another, and see which one fits not just the supernova data, but all the data together.
+Thankfully, we have ways to test these ideas against one another, and see which one fits not just the supernova data, but all the data together.

 Friedmann equation